Semicocycle discontinuities for substitutions and reverse-reading automata: Preliminaries

 Let $\theta$ be a length-$\ell$ substitution.
 We write $\theta (a)= \theta_0(a) \cdots \theta_{\ell-1}(a)$; with this notation we see that for each $0\leq i \leq \ell-1$, we have a map $\theta_i:\mathcal A \rightarrow \mathcal A$ where, for each $a\in\mathcal A$, $\theta_i(a)$ is the $i$-th letter of the word $\theta(a)$.
 The map $\theta_i$ can be visualised as the $i$-th column of letters if we stack the substitution words in an $|\mathcal A| \times \ell$-array.

-We will assume that our substitution is in {\em simplified form}, i.e. $\theta_0$ and $\theta_{\ell -1}$ are each idempotents in $\mathcal A^{\mathcal A}$.
-One reason for this is that the automaton will generate the same element $u_n$ regardless of the chosen base-$\ell$ expansion of $n$, i.e. the same entry is obtained if we allow leading zeroes in $(n)_\ell$, for $n\in\N_0$, or leading $\ell -1$'s for $n\in -\N$.
-But also, we can then lightly strengthen the statement of Cobham's theorem, so that it concerns bi-infinite fixed points of substitutions; this is desired as we work with two-sided and hence invertible shifts.
+We will assume that our substitution is in {\em simplified form}, i.e. $\theta_0$ and $\theta_{\ell -1}$ are each idempotents in $\mathcal A^{\mathcal A}$, i.e, $\theta_0^2=\theta_0$ and $\theta_{\ell -1}^2=\theta_{\ell -1}$.
+The benefit of working with idempotent first and last columns is as follows.
+Given a letter $a\in \mathcal A$, the sequence of words $(\theta^n(a))_{n\geq 0}$ converges to a right-infinite $\theta$-periodic sequence, i.e., a sequence ${\bfu}$ such that $\theta^k({\bfu})={\bfu}$.
+However it can happen that for small values of $n$, the word $\theta^{(n+1)k}(a)$ is not an extension of $\theta^{nk}(a)$, i.e., we have to wait a little until convergence kicks in.
+The assumption that $\theta_0$ is an idempotent guarantees both that $\theta^{(n+1)k}(a)$ extends $\theta^{nk}(a)$ for each $n\geq 1$, and also that $k=1$, so that we only need concern ourselves with $\theta$-fixed points.
+Similarly, the assumption that $\theta_{\ell -1}$ is an idempotent guarantees fast convergence to left-infinite $\theta$-fixed points.
+The assumption that a substitution is simplified makes for simpler algebraic descriptions of a substitution, eg, see \cite{Kellendonk-Yassawi}.
+The fact that $\mathcal A$ is finite and the pigeonhole principle imply that there always exists a power of $\theta$ which is in simplified form.
+Finally, if $\theta_0$ and $\theta_{\ell -1}$ are idempotents, then we will be able to reduce the base-$\ell$ expansion $\overline{(\ell -1)} w\cdot$ of a negative integer $n$ to the finite expansion $(\ell -1) w \cdot$, and merely feed this finite expansion in to the automaton to generate $u_n$.
+Similarly if $n$ is a natural number, the same entry $u_n$ is obtained if we pad $(n)_\ell$ with leading zeros.
+Also, we can then lightly strengthen the statement of Cobham's theorem, so that it concerns bi-infinite fixed points of substitutions; this is desired as we work with two-sided and hence invertible shifts.
 From a dynamical perspective, as we work with primitive aperiodic substitutions, the dynamical system generated by $\theta$ equals that generated by any of its powers, so there is no loss of generality in assuming that $\theta$ is in simplified form.